MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-model-driven.md

 ---
-title: Use the business card reader component in PowerApps - AI Builder | Microsoft Docs
+title: Use the business card reader component in model-driven apps in PowerApps - AI Builder | Microsoft Docs
 description: Provides information about how to setup and use the AI Builder business card reader in model-driven apps
 author: mustlaz
 manager: kvivek